SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 DATA(result) = class_name=>meth( i = j k = l )

 "They can be used with other statements, e. g. logical expressions.
+"In the example below, the assumption is that the returning parameter is of type i.
 IF class_name=>meth( i = j k = l ) > 100.
   ...
 ENDIF.